frading/wgpu-webgl-wasm/README.md

 npm run dev
 ```

-Then open http://localhost:8080/triangle.html in your browser.
+Then open one of the demos in your browser:
+- http://localhost:8080/triangle.html - Simple triangle (vertex positions in shader)
+- http://localhost:8080/triangle_buffer.html - Triangle with vertex buffer

 ### Available Scripts